Atlantic U-boat campaign of World War I: 1918: Final year

 The convoy system was effective in reducing allied shipping losses, while better weapons and tactics made the escorts more successful at intercepting and attacking U-boats.
 Shipping losses in Atlantic waters were 98 ships (just over 170,000 GRT) in January; after a rise in February they fell again, and did not rise above that level for the rest of the war.
+At the same time, ship production increased, especially with the participation of the United States.

 In January, six U-boats were destroyed in the theatre; this also became the average loss for the year.

 The Allies continued to try to block access through the Straits of Dover, with the Dover Barrage.
 Until November 1917 it was ineffective; up to then just two U-boats had been destroyed by the Barrage force, and the Barrage itself had been a magnet for surface raids.
 After major improvement in the winter of 1917 it became more effective; in the four-month period after mid-December seven U-boats were destroyed trying to transit the area, and by February the High Seas Flotilla boats had abandoned the route in favour of sailing north-about round Scotland, with a consequent loss of effectiveness.
-The Flanders boats still tried to use the route, but continued to suffer losses, and after March switched their operations to Britain's east coast.
+The Flanders flottila boats still tried to use the route, but continued to suffer losses, and after March switched their operations to Britain's east coast.
 Other measures, particularly against the Flanders flotilla, were the raids on Zeebrugge and Ostend, an attempt to blockade access to the sea.
 These were largely unsuccessful; the Flanders boats were able to maintain access throughout this period.